R4y1237/CFM-Final-Assignment/README.md

-# Stock Portfolio
+# Stock Advisory Bot

-# Description
+Authors: Jeffrey Zhao, Ray Wang, Bethany Liu

+Libraries used: Pandas, Numpy, Mathplotlib, yfinance

+Goal:
-Given a list of stocks, the objective of this program is to create the safest portfolio.
+This program is used to generate the least volatile portfolio given a list of stocks, with the ultimate goal of 0% return